kynamics/starpop_sync/README.md

 -  Run match query, check match and write results back using SQL to Sql Server.
 -  Run automation loop with console terminal on separate thread.

+Error:

+some fields can be None during the match